Apple Art Activities for Preschool That’ll Excite Their Creativity

 Apple Lesson plans

 Apple prints are a must-do art project during your apple theme!
-It’s so easy to set up and so much fun for the kiddos to explore different colors and textures made from painting.
+They’re easy to set up and so much fun for the kiddos to explore different colors and textures made from painting.

 Materials: